A $2.7 million capital campaign to help a singular school

 SFA’s culture is something that everyone in the alumni community has benefitted from and continues to benefit from, and something generations of Highlands residents have come to know and admire.

-That culture is still going strong.
-Our near-full enrollment is a testament to what our school continues to achieve year after year — remarkable given the headwinds now facing parochial education.
+That culture is still active and thriving.
+Our near-full enrollment is a testament to what our school achieves year after year — remarkable given the headwinds now facing many parochial schools.

 “St. Francis’ programs continue to impress me every single year.
 Whenever I interact with SFA graduates, their sophistication and knowledge come shining through.
 They are pushed to reach their limits with a gentle and loving hand behind them, and they give me hope for the future generations of this country.”